ZDYnb/HW4AI_ECE_410_2025_Spring/Challenge_lists/Challenge#15/README.md

 **April 30, 2025**

 # introduction
-in this project we are going to try to map our algurithm to systemverilog to achieve hardware acceleration.
+in this project we are going to try to map our algurithm to systemverilog or verilog to achieve hardware acceleration.
 However, as I am a new nerd to HDL, I heavily used chatgpt as a reference in this challenge, from code Block plan, software too choice and installation and coding itself.
+Things went specially not well for

-In challenge 15, I would like to map my gpt2 algurithm into HDL. after above digging into the code, I thik I am ready to pose the code diagram
+In challenge 15, I would like to map my gpt2 algurithm into HDL. after previous digging and profiling into the code, I thik I am ready to pose the code diagram
 ┌────────────────────┐
 │ 1.
 Model Config    │
 │ GPTConfig:         │